-If the young people are working online, tell them to ask for permission before viewing any other websites.
-It's a good idea to set up parental controls - you can find instructions for this on the NSPCC website (rpf.io/scouts-nspcc-online).
+If young people are working online, they should ask for permission before viewing any other websites.
+It's a good idea to set up parental controls - you can find instructions on the NSPCC website (rpf.io/scoutsnspcc-online).
+You should also give each young person a 'Stay safe' leaflet (rpf.io/scouts-staysafe).